Endemic to Clear LakeCA Threatened SpeciesFederal ESA Proposed

 Lake Health

-Clear Lake faces a convergence of environmental pressures that threaten native species and ecosystem balance.
+Clear Lake faces a convergence of environmental pressures — and an equally broad coalition working to reverse them.

 Harmful Algal Blooms (HABs)

-Clear Lake frequently experiences blooms of Microcystis aeruginosa, a cyanobacteria that produces toxins harmful to fish, wildlife, pets, and humans.
-Blooms reduce oxygen levels, block sunlight, and devastate aquatic food webs — directly impacting juvenile Hitch survival.
+Clear Lake experiences severe annual cyanobacterial blooms that produce toxins dangerous to fish, wildlife, pets, and humans.
+Blooms reduce oxygen, block sunlight, and devastate aquatic food webs — directly impacting juvenile hitch survival.

 Invasive Species